-How NASA and Chandrayaan discovered water on the Moon
+How NASA and India discovered water on our Moon

-For most of the 20th century, scientists argued the Moon’s surface was bone-dry.
-The 382 kg of rock and soil samples the Apollo missions brought from the Moon to Earth attested to this.
-When they did find traces of water in the samples, scientists dismissed them as contamination.
-The Moon has a very thin atmosphere, so any water on the Moon’s surface would quickly evaporate due to being directly exposed to the vacuum of space, and evaporates.
-And due to the Moon’s low gravity, water vapor quickly escapes into space.
+For most of the 20th century, scientists thought the Moon’s surface was bone-dry.
+The 382 kilograms of rock and soil samples brought by the Apollo missions to Earth attested to this.
+When they did find traces of water in the samples, scientists dismissed them as terrestrial contamination.
+After all, any water on the Moon’s surface would quickly evaporate due to being directly exposed to the vacuum of space.
+And due to the Moon’s low gravity, the water vapor would quickly escape into space.

-However, there are certain regions on the Moon that haven’t received sunlight for more than a billion years, and where scientists think the water can be.
+However, there are certain regions on the Moon that haven’t received sunlight for over a billion years, and where scientists think the water can be.
 On the lunar poles, the Sun is very close to the local horizon throughout the day so even a small feature, like a rock, can cast very long shadows.
-Likewise, large craters with terraced edges can easily block sunlight from entering the crater, so sunlight is blocked a full 360°.
-Such places are eternally dark and are called permanently shadowed regions, or PSRs, because they’re eternally dark.
+Likewise, large craters with terraced edges can easily block sunlight from entering the crater from any direction.
+Scientists call such places permanently shadowed regions, or PSRs, because they’re eternally dark.
 They’re also really cold, making them apt to preserve water in the form of ice.

 Scientists know that comets and many types of asteroids contain water.
-For most of the Solar System’s existence, these objects have been bombarding planets and their moons at a vigorous pace.
+For a large part of our solar system’s existence, these objects have been continually bombarding planets and their moons.
 This is why the Moon is covered in craters, and scientists think the asteroids and comets responsible for them could have deposited water on the Moon.
-They have proposed that some fraction of this water could have found its way into PSRs, where – like sitting inside a refrigerator – they could’ve been preserved for billions of years.
+While most of the water must have evaporated, some fraction of it could’ve found its way into PSRs on the lunar poles, where, like sitting inside a refrigerator, they can stay preserved for billions of years.

 In 1994, NASA launched the Clementine lunar orbiter.
 Its Bistatic Radar Experiment beamed radio signals straight into the PSRs.
 The signals bounced off the PSRs and were received by ground stations on Earth.
 Scientists found the nature of the reflected signals to be consistent with water ice but the data wasn’t conclusive.

-NASA sent another orbiter in 1998, called the Lunar Prospector, to find out if there was water ice in the PSRs.
-Its neutron spectrometer found that the number of neutrons in the soil corresponded with the presence of hydrogen atoms.
+NASA sent another orbiter in 1998, called the Lunar Prospector, to find out if the Moon was hiding water ice deposits.
+Its neutron spectrometer found that the nature of neutrons in the soil of many PSRs corresponded with the presence of hydrogen atoms.
 Could these hydrogen atoms be part of water molecules?

-Armed with Clementine and Lunar Prospector data, scientists were almost certain that there was water on the Moon, but they needed to be absolutely sure.
+Armed with Clementine and Lunar Prospector data, scientists were almost certain that there must be water on the Moon but they needed to be absolutely sure.

 Water on the Moon indeed

-In 2008, India forayed into planetary exploration with the Chandrayaan 1 lunar orbiter, for which ISRO solicited instruments from scientists around the world.
-NASA pitched and built two of these, named MiniSAR and M3.
+In 2008, India forayed into planetary exploration with the launch of their Chandrayaan 1 lunar orbiter, for which ISRO solicited instruments from scientists around the world.
+NASA pitched and built two of these, named Mini-SAR and M3.

 The Miniature Synthetic Aperture Radar (Mini-SAR) also found that the PSRs reflected signals in patterns consistent with water ice, from more than 40 polar craters.
 But just like with Clementine, they couldn’t be 100% certain with the data at hand.

 Not that dry

-All this time, scientists had been developing ideas about how the Moon could have water on other parts as well, not just at or near the poles.
-The Moon is constantly bombarded by the stream of protons coming from the Sun, some of which get absorbed.
-Scientists thought the oxygen in the soil could interact with the absorbed protons to produce water, and that they should be able to detect the water molecules from orbit.
-Likewise, micrometeorite hitting the lunar surface could also deliver or produce water.
+All this time, scientists had been developing ideas about how the Moon could host water in its other parts as well, not just near or on its poles.
+The Moon is constantly bombarded by the stream of protons coming from the Sun, some of which its surface absorbs.
+Scientists thought the oxygen in the lunar soil could interact with the absorbed protons to produce water, and that they should be able to detect such water molecules from orbit.
+Likewise, incessant bombardment by micrometeorites on the lunar surface could also deliver or produce water.

-All of these observations had one catch—it was impossible to tell if what they detected was water or just hydroxyl groups (H2O vs OH).
-NASA and the Germany space agency’s airborne SOFIA telescope can distinguish between the two.
-It confirmed the presence of water, as in H2O, on the Moon’s surface in non-polar regions in 2020.
+All of these observations had one catch—it was impossible to tell if what the instruments detected was water (H2O) or just hydroxyl groups (OH) bound to minerals.
+NASA and the Germany space agency’s airborne SOFIA telescope could distinguish between the two.
+In 2020, it confirmed the presence of water molecules, as in H2O, on the Moon’s surface in non-polar regions.

 LRO and Chandrayaan 2

 In 2009, NASA launched the Lunar Reconnaissance Orbiter (LRO).
-It also detected water ice on the lunar poles using the onboard radar, ultraviolet detector as well as the neutron spectrometer.
-LRO has been orbiting the Moon for over 10 years now, longer than any other orbiter.
+It also detected water ice on the Moon’s poles using the onboard radar, ultraviolet detector as well as the neutron spectrometer.
+LRO has been orbiting the Moon for over a decade now, longer than any other orbiter.
 The LRO team has published an extensive atlas of PSRs, laying the groundwork for future exploration and settlement on the Moon.

 Like Chandrayaan 1’s impact probe, LRO carried an impactor too, called LCROSS.
-In 2009, its upper stage deliberately impacted one of the PSRs on the lunar south pole.
+In 2009, its upper stage deliberately impacted one of the PSRs on the Moon’s south pole.
 The other half of LCROSS followed and studied the plume of moondust the crash kicked up.
-It was found to contain 155 kg of water.
+It was found to contain 155 kilograms of water.

-From this result, scientists estimated all the PSRs together contained more than 600 billion kg of water ice, equivalent to at least 240,000 Olympic-sized swimming pools.
+Using this result and other observations, scientists estimated all the PSRs together must host at least 600 billion kg of water ice, equivalent to 240,000 Olympic-sized swimming pools.

-Originally published at The Wire, updated in October 2020 to accommodate new discoveries.
+Originally published at The Wire in 2019, significantly revised in 2021 and 2022 to accommodate new discoveries and developments.